-Class I Account Agreement Fee

-For Class I units, you negotiate a fee with us, up to a maximum of 1.35% annually of the net asset value of Class I units of the fund in your account, depending on the asset class of the investments.
+Class I Account Agreement Fee For Class I units, you negotiate a fee with us, up to a maximum of 1.35% annually of the net asset value of Class I units of the fund in your account, depending on the asset class of the investments.
 This includes a management fee and an administration fee.
-Class I Account Agreement Fees are calculated and accumulated daily based on the net asset value of Class I units of your fund in your account on the preceding business day.
-The accumulated fees are collected by us monthly by the redemption (without charges) of a sufficient number of units of each applicable class of your fund from your account.
-When units are redeemed to pay these fees, such redemption is considered a disposition for tax purposes.
-For more information see "Canadian Federal Income Tax Considerations for Investors".
+Class I Account Agreement Fees are calculated and accumulated daily based on the net asset value of Class I units of the fund in your account on the preceding business day.
+The accumulated fees are collected by us monthly by the redemption (without charges) of a sufficient number of Class I units of the fund from your account.